MicrosoftDocs/memdocs/sccm/apps/deploy-use/packages-and-programs.md

     Win NT (x64) MaxVersion4=6.00.9999.9999
     ```

--   **AdditionalProgramRequirements**: Provide any other information or requirements for client computers, up to 127 characters. **Optional**
+-   **AdditionalProgramRequirements** (optional): Provide any other information or requirements for client computers, up to 127 characters.

 -   **CanRunWhen**: Specify the user status that the program requires to be able run on the client computer.
 Available values are **UserLoggedOn**, **NoUserLoggedOn**, or **AnyUserStatus**.
 The default value is **UserLoggedOn**.